 The potatoes (however you prepare them– skins, no skins, or partial skins!) are cooked perfectly, the seasonings are spot on, and the addition of the butter, sour cream, and heavy cream give you the perfect amount of creaminess that comes alongside whatever consistency you’d like to mash your potatoes into.

-Remember, you also have all of the wiggle room to choose whatever kind of potatoes you like.
+You have all of the wiggle room to choose whatever kind of potatoes you like.
 I typically prefer Yukon gold or red potatoes for my mashed potatoes, and you can use any and all of the potatoes you like.
-Just be sure you’re using the 3 pounds total in the recipe, and you’re good to go.
+Just be sure you’re using the 3 pounds of potatoes total in the recipe, and you’re good to go.

 While you probably found this looking for ways to make these potatoes in the Instant Pot, there are other ways to make them happen!